cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

 - an animation hasn't completed
 - and on and on...

 Traditionally, you'd be forced to write custom code to ensure against any and all of these issues: a nasty mashup of arbitrary waits, conditional retries, and null checks littering your code.
 Not in Cypress!
 With built-in retrying and customizable timeouts, Cypress sidesteps all of this, instantly.

-The only change in your code is a shift to leverage the Promise-like `.then()` command whenever you need to access the element directly.
+{% note success Core Concept %}
+Cypress wraps all DOM queries with robust retry-and-timeout logic that better suits how real web apps work.
+We trade a minor change in how we work with our queries for a major stability upgrade to all our tests.
+Banish flake for good!

+{% endnote %}

 {% note info %}
 In Cypress, when you want to interact with a DOM element directly, call `.then()` and pass a function to it that will receive the element.
+When you need to skip the retry-and-timeout functionality entirely and perform a traditional, synchronous query, you can still use `Cypress.$()`.

-For more, check out [the API docs for `.then()`](http://on.cypress.io/api/then)
+For more, check out the API docs for [`.then()`](http://on.cypress.io/api/then) and [`Cypress.$()`](http://on.cypress.io/api/utilities/$.html).
 {% endnote %}

 ## Finding Elements by Their Contents